Congratulations! You’ve been asked to plan one of the most exciting events ever!

 I can’t stress enough the importance of making a list to help you.
 Start with the guest list so you’ve got a rough idea of how many girls you’re planning for.

 Buy yourself a new notebook to keep everything all in one place and start writing.
-You might be more of an email folder or spreadsheet gal, that’s fine!
+You might be more of an email folder or spreadsheet gal, whatever works.
+Trello is also an amazing app for organising lists and electronically ticking things off.

 2. AGREE A BUDGET

 The second most important thing to start with.
 Weddings can be so costly and everyone loves to save a few pennies here and there wherever possible so agreeing a budget with the whole hen party is only fair.
-(Remember to add to your list!)
-Agreeing a budget will also give you an idea of how tame or extravagant things can really be.
-Now we can move onto the fun stuff…
+Agreeing a budget will give you an idea of how tame or extravagant things can really be.

 3. DECIDE ON A THEME